-Helicopter Mechanics in the United States tend to be well-versed in their field, and a little over a half have more than 10 years of experience.
-Average salary is expected to be around $51K per year, but may range from $28K to $79K per year.
-Geographic location is the biggest factor affecting pay for this group, followed by the company and tenure.
-Work is enjoyable for Helicopter Mechanics, who typically claim high levels of job satisfaction.
+Helicopter Mechanics in the United States are often veterans in their line of work, with nearly one-half bringing more than 10 years of experience to the table.
+Salaries slide in at $51K per year on average but can range from $27K to $80K per year.
+Geography is the main element affecting pay for this group — the company and years of experience are driving factors as well.
+Most Helicopter Mechanics like their work and job satisfaction is high.
 Medical benefits are awarded to a large number, and a fair number earn dental coverage.
-The data for this snapshot was collected from individuals who took PayScale's salary survey.
+The data in this summary comes from the PayScale salary survey.

 Job Description for Helicopter Mechanic

 Helicopter mechanics are responsible for maintaining and repairing these airborne vehicles to ensure the safety of operators and passengers alike.
 They typically respond to any issues raised by pilots after a flight to troubleshoot potential problems, and they also perform routine inspections and document all findings whether or not problems were discovered.
 Any repairs and preventive maintenance must also be fully documented by the mechanic for inspection when licensing and ensuring the flight-worthiness of the craft throughout its lifespan.Read More...

 Helicopter mechanics usually work as part of pre-flight and post-flight inspections of aircraft, and may receive reports from pilots which require attention or simply follow rules and procedures established by local jurisdictions or the companies which own the aircraft.
 The inspection process typically involves careful examination of the engine and components, and also external components such as rotor blades, exhaust carriers, and even the body of the helicopter itself, and all faults and potential faults are noted for repair.